-As Celebrations Are Postponed, Couples are Getting Married Now In Creative, Socially Distant Elopements
+As Celebrations Are Postponed, Couples Are Getting Married in Creative, Socially Distant Elopements

 How Guests Are Attending (Or Calling In) To Celebrate

 Karen and Justin’s virtual elopement didn’t stop after the ceremony either.
 After they exchanged vows, the couple rushed home and ordered delivery from one of their favorite DC restaurants, Tiger Fork.
 They continued the celebration by Facetiming their immediate family and then scheduling a Zoom call with 40 of their closest friends.
 “Some of our friends wore their black-tie wedding clothes while others wore strange hats, masks, or costumes,” says Karen.
-After a few toasts, the newlyweds improvised a first dance and spent the rest of the night calling our family members.
+After a few toasts, the newlyweds improvised a first dance and spent the rest of the night calling their family members.
 “It was such a wonderful, weird, and completely lovely day.”

 Another couple, Kelly-Lynne Russel (of @thelowlowstyle) and Andrew Guy, who postponed their wedding due to the COVID-19 pandemic, also got married while in quarantine.
 The virtual wedding was streamed live on Kelly-Lynne’s Facebook page, where she requested guests to dress up and watch.
 Washingtonian’s very own Style Setter, Dani Satuer of Blonde in the District tuned in and says she honored her fellow fashion blogger’s request by dressing to the nines.
 “I wore a champagne-colored dress with a hat to match (think like a Kentucky Derby hat) and light blue pumps with a croissant detail at the toe,” says Dani.